judichunt/yolo2-pytorch/README.md

 This project is mainly based on [darkflow](https://github.com/thtrieu/darkflow) and [darknet](https://github.com/pjreddie/darknet).

-I used a Cython extension for postprocessing and `multiprocessing.Pool` for image preprocessing.
+Used a Cython extension for postprocessing and `multiprocessing.Pool` for image preprocessing.
 Testing an image in VOC2007 costs about 13~20ms.